 - Higher risk and faster progression of dementia

-- Less likely to stay active with hobbies and friendships
+- More issues with isolation as they are less likely to stay active with hobbies and friendships

 The great news is that researchers were able to determine that it’s not the hearing loss causing these things.
 Not getting it treated is to blame.
-Wearing hearing aids returns the risk levels to that of a normally hearing person.
+Wearing hearing aids returns these risk levels back to that of a normally hearing person.